TM7x: Identification

 TM7x cells can be observed using microscopic techniques such as light microscopy, Transmission Electron Microscopy (TEM), which can be used to describe the microbial cell envelope, Scanning Electron Microscopy (SEM), which helped characterize the interactions between as XH001 and TM7x, and con-focal laser scanning microscope that distinguishes between the host and TM7x cells.
 Genetic approaches, such as complete DNA sequencing or whole genome sequencing. and 16S RNA sequencing. define the microbiome, as well as the relationship between TM7x and its host.
 The TM7x cells can also been observed using microfluidic devices.
 Fluorescent in situ hybridization (FISH) can be used to observe cell separation. and single cells can be acquired using flow cytometry. to conduct genetic analysis.
 These methods, in conjunction with well-established sample preparation, staining techniques and co-culturing using enrichment techniques, will allow proper cultivation and sequencing of TM7x cells.
 Microscopy coupled with recent advances in hardware and software make these methods indispensable.

 Ecology

 Interactions with specific host A. odontolyticus XH001

-The two micro-organisms exhibit dynamic interactions, since TM7x is obligately and exclusively physically associated with its host Actinomyces odontolyticus strain XH001, with various phases that include co-existence, induction of lysis in addition to exospore formation.
+The two micro-organisms exhibit dynamic interactions, since TM7x is obligately and exclusively physically associated with its host Schaalia odontolytica strain XH001, with various phases that include co-existence, induction of lysis in addition to exospore formation.
 This is an example of parasitic ectosymbiosis. and it represents a novel inter-species interaction in the oral microbiota.
 Due to the inability to produce its own amino acids, it is apparent that the epibiont is fully dependent on A. odontolyticus XH001 for its nutrients.
 However, under certain conditions, TM7x can become parasitic, thus killing its host, which is an unusual interaction for oral micro-organisms.